drzow/pi-server/README.md

    managers in a plugable fashion.
 4. You will need a "Nextcloud" server entry with a strong password in the password field.
 I recommend 32 characters, alphanumeric (no symbols, which might get interpreted by the shell).
+The entry should also have a section titled "Backups" with a field labeled "username" containing the backups username you wish to use and a field labeled "password" with a strong password (as above).
+The password may be hidden.
 5. You will need a "GitHub" login entry in 1Password with your username in its normal field and an "Additional Info" section with three key:value pairs: